yojoecapital/arabize-cli/README.md

 # Arabize

-This is a command to translate Arabic-transliterated letters into Arabic Unicode characters and copy to clipboard.
+- This is a command for Windows Systems to translate Arabic-transliterated letters into Arabic Unicode characters and copy to clipboard.

-To access it easier, place the path of the `Arabize` directory in `Path` for System Variables.
+- To access it easier, place the path of the `Arabize` directory in user's `Path` Environment Variable.
+- Arabize can either be used as an interactive Interpreter (REPL) or a command-line program.
+To begin the REPL, just execute `arabize.exe` without any arguments.

-## How to use:
+## Usage:

 Use `arabize letters` to get a list of all transliterated letters and their Unicode mappings.

 Pass the transliterated letters to have the Arabic Unicode copied to clipboard.
+For example:

 ```
-$ arabize alif_lam_ra_ha_meem_alif_noon
+> alif_lam_ra_ha_meem_alif_noon
 ```

 This copies this text:

 > الرحمان

 Use `_` characters to delimit letters.
 Use space characters to delimit words.
+For example:

 ```
-$ arabize lam_alif alif.@_lam_haa alif.@_lam_alif alif_lam_lam_haa
+> ba_seen_meem alif_lam_lam_haa alif_lam_ra_ha_meem_alif_noon alif_lam_ra_ha_ya_meem
 ```

 This copies this text:

-> لا إله إلا الله
+> بسم الله الرحمان الرحيم

-## How to Use Diacritics:
+### How to Use Diacritics:

 Use these sequences at the end of a transliterated letter to add a diacritic ligature to the Arabic Unicode letter.